-Explore the winning project of this year's Buildy Award: the Franklin Institute's newest addition, the Nicholas and Athena Karabots Pavilion.
-From the shimmering outdoor art piece to the multi-purpose LEED Silver certified multi-purpose museum spaces, this 53,000 square-foot addition went above and beyond.
-The Karabots Pavilion is a triumph both architecturally and programmatically.
+Explore the winning project of this year's Buildy Award: the Franklin Institute's newest addition, the Nicholas & Athena Karabots Pavilion.
+From the shimmering outdoor art piece to the multi-purpose LEED Silver certified multi-purpose museum spaces.
 Learn more from museum and design staff about how this space harmonized and balanced the building's design.
-Explore the widely acclaimed and award-winning "Your Brain" exhibit, housed in the new addition, as well as the state-of-the-art conference center, rain garden, and climate-controlled changing exhibition space.
+Explore the widely acclaimed and award-winning "Your Brain" exhibit, housed in the new addition, as well as the state-of-the-art conference center, rain garden, and climate controlled changing exhibition space.

-Note: Pre-registration is required.
+Note: Pre-registration is required; fee: \$20.00.
 Transportation will NOT be provided.
 Directions will be provided to registrants.